Samantha Kerr interview: Visions of home back in a Flash for sparkling Matildas forward

 Photo: Mark Novak

-Australian international forward Samantha Kerr has pushed the limits so far in 2013, shining amongst distinguished company for Western New York Flash in the NWSL, but there is more than a small piece of her native environment in everything she does.
+Young Australia forward Samantha Kerr has been pushing the limits so far in 2013, shining among distinguished company for Western New York Flash.
+As she continues to thrive, the teenage talent carries reminders of her native environment in all she does.

-One of the most exciting attacking players back home and a huge reason why Sydney FC were able to seal W-League success in January, the former Perth Glory youngster took a significant step in joining 2011 Women’s Professional Soccer champions Western New York Flash this season.
-With the National Women’s Soccer League into its fourth month, the 19-year-old is making a definite impact in the US alongside such stars as her teammate and the current FIFA World Player of the Year, American striker Abby Wambach.
-This is a big opportunity for the Western Australian National Training Centre product and she has so far embraced the chance but the feelings for home are more than understandable.
+A huge reason behind Sydney FC’s W-League success in January, the former Perth Glory youngster took a significant step when joining 2011 Women’s Professional Soccer (WPS) champions Western New York Flash this season.
+With the new National Women’s Soccer League (NWSL) into its fourth month, the 19-year-old is making an impact alongside such stars as teammate and current FIFA Women’s World Player of the Year, Abby Wambach.

-Since making her way onto the international stage with her first full cap for the Westfield Matildas back in 2009 against Italy at the age of just 15, Sam has stuck around and those with a vested interest in the NWSL have been left in little doubt about the ability she has.
-Her three goals and three assists for the Rochester-based Flash have been notable contributions as the 2012 WPSL Elite champions hold 4th place under the management of successful coach Aaran Lines.
+Since winning her first cap for Australia back in 2009, against Italy at the age of just 15, Sam has stuck around, with regular observers in little doubt about her ability.
+Her three goals and three assists for the Rochester-based Flash have been notable contributions, as the 2012 WPSL Elite champions hold 4th place at present under coach Aaran Lines.

 “Everyone here likes music but it’s very different taste to mine.
-They listen to a lot of Drake, I like Drake, rap and r&b, I don’t know how to explain it but their music is a lot more…gangster?!”
+They listen to a lot of Drake; I like Drake, rap and r&b, and I don’t know how to explain it, but their music is a lot more…gangster?!”

-In the interviews on here it is always the aim to appreciate how music in football holds much stronger significance than simply existing as something to fill the background noise in the changing room before a game.
-All players and people are different with regard to the effect that specific songs, lyrics and melodies can have on them and for Sam it serves an uplifting and also quite nostalgic purpose despite her young age.
+In the interviews on here, it is always the aim to appreciate how music in football holds much stronger significance than just existing to fill the background noise in a changing room before the game.
+For Sam, it serves an uplifting and also nostalgic purpose, despite her young age.

 “One of my favourites is ‘Rattle’ by the Bingo Players.”